Frontline Ltd. (FRO) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, Frontline Ltd. (FRO) has seen better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To wrap up, the performance of Frontline Ltd. (FRO) has been better in recent times.
+The stock has received a bullish of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.